-The TrustedHousesitters third part policy has been implemented in line with our code of conduct and Terms and Conditions.
+The TrustedHousesitters third party policy has been implemented in line with our code of conduct and Terms and Conditions.
 This policy explains when a third party can be present during a sit and how members need to arrange this appropriately.

-Owner third party policy
+Pet Parent third party policy

-An owner must ensure that their property is vacant and that no other person will be living in the home apart from the sitters.
+A pet parent must ensure that their property is vacant and that no other person will be living in the home apart from the sitters.
 This includes (and is not limited to) no family members, tenants or employees.

 Pets are always allowed to be present during a sit!